 During a first-quarter moon, the moon is farther away from the sun and it’s easier to see.
 This is the first time that the day-night line on the moon is halfway lit up.

 But it’s called a “first-quarter” moon because it’s 1/4 of the way through its cycle back to a new moon.

 As it grows a bit more, it becomes a waxing gibbous moon.

 And gibbous simply means “convex” – that it’s more than half of a circle but less than a full circle.

-In this phase, we are very close to the moon being fully lit up from the sun.
+In this phase, we are very close to the moon being fully lit up by the sun.

-As the moon orbits the Earth more so, it finally approaches a full moon.
+As the moon orbits the Earth, it finally approaches a full moon.